kudobuilder/operators/repository/kafka/docs/latest/update.md

-Lets change the cpu request from `500m` to `700m` and double the memory request from `2048` to `4096` and not forget the limits, that cannot be lower than the requested resources.
+Let's increase the cpu request from `500m` to `700m` and double the memory request from `2048` to `4096`.
+Also important is increasing the limits as they cannot be lower than the requested resources.

 ```
 kubectl patch instance kafka -p '{"spec":{"parameters":{"BROKER_CPUS":"700m", "BROKER_MEM":"4096m", "BROKER_CPUS_LIMIT":"3000m", "BROKER_MEM_LIMIT":"6144"}}}' --type=merge
 ```

-Now we will see a rolling upgrade of the pods towards
+This will initiate a rolling upgrade of the pods to a new statefulset.

 ```
 > kubectl describe statefulset kafka-kafka